Sprakle/jGoogleSpeech/jGoogleSpeech/README.md

 		Google, who sends back a json formatted file.
 GoogleSubmit returns the spoken phrase in a String.

-	6) GoogleSpeech alerts any observers, passing the spoken phrase.
+	6) GoogleSpeech updates (String) speech, which can be read from other classes.

 Things you should know:
-	To get updates when things are spoken, simply implement GoogleSpeechObserver.
-You can call GoogleSpeech.listenForSpeech()
-		after being updated if you want continuous recognition.

 	In order for the library to work, you need to create a class implementing "net.sprakle.jGoogleSpeech.Logger".
 This was done